alpinebuster/as-docs/content/api/cube.md

 ### getSaveCopy( [project] )
 Returns a save copy of the face, ready for serialization.
-Set project to true to save for a bbmodel project file
+Set project to true to save for a asmodel project file

 ##### Arguments:
 * `project`: *boolean* (Optional)